Design a 12V/27W SMPS Circuit with UC3843 SMPS Controller IC

 12V/27W SMPS Circuit with UC3843

-Switching Mode Power Supply or simply SMPS is a type of Power Supply Unit (PSU) that uses a switching device (such as transistor or MOSFET) to convert the source that can be AC or DC to a constant DC voltage.
+Switching Mode Power Supply, or simply SMPS, is a type of Power Supply Unit (PSU) that uses a switching device (such as a transistor or MOSFET) to convert the source, which can be AC or DC, to a constant DC voltage.
 Switched-mode power supply circuits (SMPS) are most often required in many electronic designs to convert the AC mains voltage to a suitable level of DC voltage for the device to operate.
-This type of AC-DC converter takes in the 230V/110V AC mains voltage as input and converts it to low-level DC voltage with the help of the switching process, hence the name switch mode power supply.
-We have already built a few SMPS circuits earlier like 5V 2A SMPS circuit and 12V 1A TNY268 SMPS circuit.
-We even did a project on how to build our own SMPS transformer that could be used in our SMPS designs along with the driver IC.
-In this project, we will build another 12V 2.2A SMPS circuit using the UC3843 Current Mode PWM Controller IC, which is a popular low-cost SMPS driver IC.
-This tutorial will take you through the complete circuit and will also explain how to build your transformer for the UC3843 circuit.
-Interesting right, let's get started.
+This comprehensive guide demonstrates how to design a 12V 27W SMPS circuit using the UC3843 current-mode PWM controller IC.
+This type of AC-DC converter takes in the 230V/110V AC mains voltage as input and converts it to low-level DC voltage with the help of the switching process, hence the name switch-mode power supply.
+This UC3843 application circuit diagram converts standard 220-240V AC mains voltage into stable 12V DC through precisely controlled high-frequency switching and magnetic energy transfer.

-UC3843 Based Power Supply Design Specification
+UC3843 Based SMPS Design Specifications

 The UC3843 is a fixed frequency-mode PWM controller, it is specially designed for Off-Line and DC to DC converter applications with minimum external components.
-These integrated circuits feature a trimmed oscillator for precise duty cycle control, a temperature compensated reference, a high gain error amplifier, a current sensing comparator, and a high current totem pole output for driving a Power MOSFET.
+These integrated circuits feature a trimmed oscillator for precise duty cycle control, a temperature-compensated reference, a high-gain error amplifier, a current-sensing comparator, and a high-current totem pole output for driving a Power MOSFET.
 As we will see, it makes it suitable for many different applications.

 As we have discussed earlier, we will be using the popular UC3843 IC to design our SMPS, but before we do that, we need to understand the basic working of the IC.
 In this section, we will clarify some aspects of it.
 If you want to learn more, you can check out the datasheet of the UC3843 IC.

 Error Amp Configuration: There are two error amps in this circuit.
-These two can be configured to sense voltage and current, to configure the current you can use the formula.
+These two can be configured to sense voltage and current.
+To configure the current, you can use the formula.

 Peak current (IS) is determined by the formula.